jar398/communication/formal.md

 of correlations between their propositions-about, in order for us to have compositional semantics and learnability.
 An object can't be just a bag of unrelated propositions, for example.

+Related to this, the definition of reference seems to be very sensitive to the set of verb phrases; if that set changes, then reference relationships can change - an agent that learns a new verb phrase may have to adjust its idea of what a noun phrase refers to.
+While I believe this is inevitable, it is interesting that it does not feel like a problem in the wild; I think there must be a reason for this (and I conjecture it's the same as the preceding point, limitations on objects).

 Above we have declarative meanings; to cover communication in generally, need to cover imperative and combined